-Gondwana Genomics can offer you the opportunity to accelerate your plantation performance through long-awaited genetic marker-assisted selection (MAS).
+Gondwana Genomics is now accelerating plantation performance through long-awaited genetic marker-assisted selection (MAS).

 Advanced MAS screening technology, developed through 10 years of plantation research, is now unlocking the genetic potential of trees.
 And it is being used for commercial growers right now.